Back to: LINQ Tutorial For Beginners and Professionals

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Left Outer Join using LINQ using Query Syntax //Left Data Source: Employees //Right Data Source: Addresses //Note: Left and Right Data Source Matters var QSOuterJoin = from emp in Employee.GetAllEmployees() //Left Data Source join add in Address.GetAddress() //Right Data Source on emp.AddressId equals add.ID //Inner Join Condition into EmployeeAddressGroup //Performing LINQ Group Join from address in EmployeeAddressGroup.DefaultIfEmpty() //Performing Left Outer Join select new { emp, address }; //Projecting the Result to Anonymous Type //Accessing the Elements using For Each Loop foreach (var item in QSOuterJoin) { //Before Accessing the AddressLine, please check null else you will get Null Reference Exception Console.WriteLine($"Name : {item.emp.Name}, Address : {item.address?.AddressLine} "); } Console.ReadLine(); } } }

-Now run the application and you will get the following output.
-As you can see, even though Anurag and Pranaya do not have the corresponding address, still they are returned as part of the result set.
+Now run the application, and you will get the following output.
+As you can see, even though Anurag and Pranaya do not have the corresponding address, they are still returned as part of the result set.
 In that case, the Address will be NULL.

 Projecting the Result to a Named Type: